 - Find time for deep work.
 Block your calendar at certain times of the day to pay attention to your greatest priorities.
 Stick to it, let others know you’re doing it, and inspire the whole team to work differently this year.

 - Become an ‘essentialist’.
 In his book, Essentialism, Greg McKeown suggests that a CEO is actually a “Chief Editing Officer” since they are constantly cutting away anything that isn’t a priority.
 Be ruthless with your to-do list, slow down your “yeses” and ask yourself, “Will doing this task move me closer to my goals and dreams?”
 If the answer is no, you know what to do.
 Adios!

 - Work like an athlete trains.
 Think about your day as interval training.
 Go hard for 90 minutes, recover and repeat.
 And don’t forget the recovery part!
 Let’s give ourselves at least the same respect we give our phones: time to recharge.

-Now you have some tools to overcome what we think will be the biggest barriers to success and fulfillment this year.
+Now you have some tools to overcome what Strong executive coaches think will be the biggest barriers to success and fulfillment this year.
 All that’s left is to set an intention for change and practice.

-Be on the lookout for more solutions from Strong Training & Coaching to help make 2020 the best year yet.
+Be on the lookout for more solutions from the team building coaches in NYC at Strong Training & Coaching to help make 2020 the best year yet.